Investments appraisal – Payback, NPV and IRR

 How do companies use the payback method?

 It’s most commonly used as a “reality check” before moving on to other ROI calculations.
-“The best use of payback, in my opinion is to quickly check on the numbers before deciding whether to investigate the investment further.”
+“The best use of payback, in my opinion, is to quickly check on the numbers before deciding whether to investigate the investment further.”

 What mistakes do people make when using the payback method?

-What is net present value?
+What is the net present value?

 What do companies typically use it for?

 Managers also use NPV to decide whether to make large purchases, such as equipment or software.
 It’s also used in mergers and acquisitions (though it’s called the discounted cash flow model in that scenario).
 In fact, it’s the model that Warren Buffet uses to evaluate companies.
-Any time a company is using today’s dollars for future returns, NPV is a solid choice.
+Any time a company uses today’s dollars for future returns, NPV is a solid choice.

 How do you calculate it?